Thanatisia/SharedSpace/Docs/Virtual Machines/VirtualBox/Command-Line/vboxmanage.md

 	- storagectl : Modify/Create Storage Controller
 		- Syntax: VBoxManage storagectl [Virtual Machine Name] [{options} {arguments}...]
 		- Options:
-			+ --name [Storage Controller Name]
+			+ --name [Storage Controller Name] : Specify the name of the Storage Controller to control/add/modify/manage
-			+ --add [Storage Type to Add]
+			+ --add [Storage Type to Add] : Specify the type for the new storage device you wish to add to the target Storage Controller
 				- Examples:
 					+ ide : For IDE
 					+ sata : For SATA
-			+ --controller [Storage Controller]
+			+ --controller [Storage Controller] : Specify the type for the target Storage Controller
 				- Examples:
 					+ PIIX4
 					+ IntelAhci

-- internalcommands [command] : Run a list of other commands createrawvmdk : Create Raw VMDK file from a given Bootable USB Disk/Drive
+	- internalcommands [command] : Run a list of other commands within a Virtual Machine
+		- createrawvmdk : Create Raw VMDK file from a given Bootable USB Disk/Drive
-		Options:
+			- Options:
-			-filename [output-file-path] : Set Output Path to VMDK File -rawdisk \\.\PhysicalDrive[drive_number] : To set the Physical Drive you want to convert
+				+ -filename [output-file-path] : Set Output Path to VMDK File
+				+ -rawdisk \\.\PhysicalDrive[drive_number] : To set the Physical Drive you want to convert

 ### Usage